Buffalo Bill (1944 film): Plot

-A fictionalized account of the life of William F. "Buffalo Bill" Cody, a hunter and Army Scout who rescues a US Senator and his beautiful daughter, Louisa Frederici; Federici eventually becomes his devoted wife.
+A fictionalized account of the life of William F. "Buffalo Bill" Cody, a hunter and Army Scout who rescues a US Senator and his beautiful daughter, Louisa Frederici; Frederici eventually becomes his devoted wife.
 Cody is portrayed as someone who admires and respects the Indians.
 He is a good friend of Yellow Hand, who will eventually become Chief of the Cheyenne.
 Public opinion is against the Indians, and military leaders, politicians and businessmen are prepared to take their lands and destroy their hunting grounds for their own profit.
 Cody is eventually forced to fight the Cheyenne on their behalf.
 He meets a writer, Ned Buntline, whose accounts of Cody's exploits make him a sensation in the eastern United States and Europe.
 He establishes a wild west show that becomes an international sensation.
 His career as a performer is threatened when he takes a stand against the mistreatment of the Native American population.